Greybull Capital: Comet; electrical retailer, acquired 2011; insolvent 2014

-Greybull led the backers of OpCapita's buyout of Comet Group, November 2011, a 236-store business, employing 7,000 for £2; plus a £50-million dowry paid by the past owner.
+Greybull led the backers of OpCapita's buyout of Comet, November 2011, a 236-store business, employing 7,000 for £2; plus a £50M dowry paid by the past owner.
 Comet of Hull, UK, went into administration November 2012.
-Comet closes its last stores December 2012.
-Comet's administrators, Deloitte, said the collapse would cost the UK government £23-million in redundancy payments and £26.4-million in tax owed; Deloitte's figures showed OpCapita recouped almost £120-million from the insolvency.
-A tribunal ruled, June 2014, that Comet did not follow redundancy rules, so an additional £26-million must be paid by the UK Government, on top of the statutory redundancy it previously paid.
+Comet closed its last stores in December 2012.
+Comet's administrators, Deloitte, said the collapse would cost the UK government £23M in redundancy payments and £26.4M in tax owed; Deloitte's figures showed OpCapita recouped almost £120M from the insolvency.
+A tribunal ruled, June 2014, that Comet did not follow redundancy rules, so an additional £26M must be paid by the UK Government, on top of the statutory redundancy it previously paid.
 Comet's collapse dubbed the biggest raid in British corporate history, November 2014.
 A Government statement said “The Secretary of State has concerns about the financial burden placed on the taxpayer caused by the collapse of companies such as Comet and is considering the options available”.